onthebusiness/harelang.org/content/tutorials/introduction.md

       Hare programs use 8-column-wide tab characters for indentation.
 See the <a href="/style">style guide</a> for details, and consider installing an <a href="/editors">editor plugin</a>.
+- title: Hello world!
+  sample: |
+      use fmt;

+      export fn main() void = {
+      	fmt::println("Hello world!")!;
+      };
+  details: |
+      Let's break down our "Hello world" program to give you a general feel for how Hare works.
+We'll go into more detail as we go along.

+      At the start of our file, `use fmt` introduces a dependency on the [fmt](https://docs.harelang.org/fmt) module from the standard library,
+      which is used for formatting text.
+We'll be using this module throughout the tutorial to demonstrate Hare's features.

+      `export fn main() void` declares a function named "main".
+This function is "exported" &mdash; visible to other modules &mdash; and it takes zero parameters (the "()") and returns "void" &mdash; that is, it has no return value at all.
+The "main" function is a special function which defines the *entry point* of your program.
+Hare's startup code will pass control to main after it finishes process initialization.

+      Following the function declaration, `= { ... }` provides the *body* of the
+      function, or the sequence of instructions that will be executed when the function is *called*.
+We only have one:

+          fmt::println("Hello world!")!;

+      This calls the [println](https://docs.harelang.org/fmt#println) function,
+      which prints each of its arguments to the standard output.
+Note that each statement in the function body ends with a semicolon.
+Another point of note is the `!` operator: the error assertion operator.

+      Printing text can actually fail under the right conditions:

+          # Simulate an error:
+          $ hare run main.ha >/dev/full
+          Abort: Assertion failed: Error occured at main.ha:4:3

+      Hare programs are *required* to handle any errors that could occur.
+Try to remove the `!` operator: the compiler will complain.
+There are a few ways of handling errors, but this is the simplest. `!` means "I think this error can never happen, and if it does, I don't care".
+Though often incorrect, this is enough to get the compiler to stop complaining.
 - title: Using variables
   sample: |
       use fmt;